- Copyright on any research article in a journal published by Chemistry Central is retained by the author(s).

 - Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.

-- Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing research articles.
+- The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing research articles.

 - In accordance with our Open Data policy, the Creative Commons CC0 1.0 Public Domain Dedication waiver applies to all published data in Chemistry Central open access articles

 Where an author is prevented from being the copyright holder (for instance in the case of US government employees or those of Commonwealth governments), minor variations may be required.
-In such cases the copyright line and license statement in individual articles will be adjusted, for example to state ‘© 2014 Crown copyright; licensee BioMed Central Ltd’.
+In such cases the copyright line and license statement in individual articles will be adjusted, for example to state ‘© 2014 Crown copyright; licensee Chemistry Central Ltd’.

 In submitting a research article ('article') to any of the journals published by Chemistry Central Ltd ('Chemistry Central') authors are requested to certify that: